-"Transit Oriented Development" for the purposes of the LIHTC program means the development of multi-family residential apartments within walking distance of public transportation stations serving rapid transit bus services or rail.
-(For the complete definition, please refer to the Glossary.)
-Applicants shall provide maps evidencing the distance of a pedestrian's path to the transportation hub or transit station.
-Points are available up to a maximum of 4 and may be awarded based on the following criteria: Maximum of 4 Points Mixed income development located within a half mile of an existing station or hub along the CTfastrak corridor or the Hartford rail line, Shoreline East or MetroNorth's New Haven, New Canaan, Danbury and Waterbury lines; 2 Mixed use development that includes neighborhood amenities such as pharmacy, restaurant, market, studio or other retail/commercial/cultural opportunity(ies) that encourage community revitalization.
-Such commercial aspect of the Proposed Development must: (i) have its own exterior entrance, (ii) comprise at least 10% of the building area on the floor(s) of its location, and (iii) comprise at least 500 square feet.
-2 c.
-Family Developments d.
-Signed Resident Participation Agreement e.
-Historic Place, Adaptive re-use, or Brownfield Development
+(b) Transit-Oriented Development.
+"Transit Oriented Development", for purposes of the LIHTC Program, means the development of multi-family residential apartments within walking distance of public transportation stations serving rapid transit bus services or rail.
+(For the complete definition, please refer to the Glossary) Applicants shall provide maps evidencing the distance of a pedestrian's path to the transportation hub or transit station.
+Points are available up to a maximum of 4 Points and may be awarded based on the following criteria:

+Proximity to Transit.
+Mixed income development located within a half mile of an existing station or hub along the CTfastrak corridor or the Hartford rail line, Shoreline East or MetroNorth's New Haven, New Canaan, Danbury and Waterbury lines, or other public transit facilities that meet transit supportive standards for land uses, built environment densities and walkable environments, in order to facilitate and encourage the use of those services: